You are here

 I specialize in United States political and social history after World War II.
 My research explores the ways that politics and public policy intersect with gender, race and class inequality.
 I am particularly interested in how social movements, electoral politics and the administration of government services have helped shape notions of state responsibility for social problems.

-My current book project chronicles efforts during the 1970s to enact "tough" welfare, drug, and anti-crime laws.
+My first book, Getting Tough: Welfare and Imprisonment in 1970s America, chronicles efforts during the 1970s to enact "tough" welfare, drug, and anti-crime laws.
 It examines how the unprecedented growth of the penal system and the retrenchment of the nation’s welfare programs developed hand in hand, animated by struggles over how to interpret and respond to the inequality and disorder that crested during the period.

 - HIST 1640 - U.S. History since the Great Depression